 Marital relations in Indian society have always been a matter of serious speculations for the intellectuals, law makers and the judiciary itself.
 This is probably the only legal domain where decisions are given not as the readymade ones but are given in the light of the issues depending upon case to case.

-In a far-reaching judgment delivered recently by the Delhi High Court on the status of marriage following renunciation of religious beliefs by a spouse has shifted the focus on marital ties of couples who resort to different tactics, including conversion, to enter wedlock.
+In a far-reaching 2014 judgment of the Delhi High Court on the status of marriage following renunciation of religious beliefs by a spouse, the Court shifted the focus onto the marital ties of couples who resort to different tactics, including conversion, to enter wedlock.
 Many of these marriages end up in separation for a variety of reasons.

 The judgment has recognised apostasy from Islam by the wife as a valid ground for ipso facto dissolution of marriage under the Muslim personal law while highlighting the significance of religious values and faith that continue to affect marital relations in Indian society.